 The Board desires to promote stability and continuity of senior management and to help align their interests with those of our stockholders in the event of a change in control or potential change in control of Bancorp.
-Accordingly, we have entered into Change of Control Employment Agreements (the "Control Agreements") with some of our executive officers and Executive Vice Presidents of Cathay Bank.
+Accordingly, we have entered into Control Agreements (defined below under "Potential Payments Upon Termination or Change in Control - Change of Control Employment Agreements") with our executive officers and Executive Vice Presidents of Cathav Bank.
 We believe that these agreements help to ensure that our key officers will remain fully engaged during a change in control or potential change in control.
 The Control Agreements provide for enhanced severance benefits in the event of a voluntary termination of employment for "good reason" or involuntary termination other than for "cause" following a "change in control."
 Based on a review of information generally available to the public and the advice of outside legal counsel, the Board determined that these arrangements were competitive and reasonable.
 The Control Agreements do not influence our decisions surrounding the Named Executive Officer's cash and equity compensation.
 For a more detailed discussion of the severance benefits, the events that would trigger payment of severance benefits and the Control Agreements in general, see "Potential Payments Upon Termination or Change in Control" below.

-Response to 2019 Vote on Executive Compensation
+Response to 2022 Vote on Executive Compensation

 The Board has been annually submitting to our stockholders a proposal to approve, on an advisory (nonbinding) basis, our executive compensation.
-At the 2019 annual meeting of stockholders, 98.54% of the votes cast were in favor of approving this proposal.
-The Compensation Committee was aware of and considered the results of the advisory vote on executive compensation, and has construed this favorable vote of stockholders as supporting its executive compensation decisions and policies.
+At the 2022 annual meeting of stockholders, 96.46% of the votes cast were in favor of approving this proposal.
+The Compensation Committee was aware of and considered the results of the advisory vote on executive compensation and has construed this favorable vote of stockholders as supporting its executive compensation decisions and policies.